lufinkey/react-native-spotify/README.md

 		* **result** - The request result object.
 An example response can be seen [here](https://developer.spotify.com/web-api/get-several-audio-features/#example)

 		* **error** - An error object if an error occurred, or *null* if no error occurred

-### Error Handling

-Error objects are passed to callback functions to indicate something went wrong during the function call.
-You can use these error objects to determine what to show to the user.
-Right now, there are some uniformity issues between iOS and Android on the errors that get returned, but for now, use the **message** attribute to display a message to the user.
-I, or someone else will eventually make constants for **domain** and **code**.

-#### The Error Object

-* **domain** - A string indicating what part of the system the error belongs to
-* **code** - An integer containing the actual error code of the error
-* **message** - A string containing a user-readable description of the error